 How I Work

-The goal isn’t to get rid of fear.
-It’s to help you continue moving toward the life you want, even while feeling fear.
+The goal is not to eliminate fear.
+The goal is to help you continue moving toward the life you want while fear is present.

-Additionally, I provide consultation and training for clinicians and treatment teams, especially around OCD, accurate diagnosis, and spotting reinforcements that keep symptoms stuck.
+In addition to therapy, I provide consultation and training for clinicians and treatment teams, particularly around OCD diagnosis, treatment planning, and identifying reinforcement patterns that keep symptoms stuck.

 A Bit More About Me

-I believe in deep friendships, good coffee, and living authentically, even when it’s scary.
+I believe in deep friendships, strong coffee, and living authentically even when it feels uncomfortable.

-I offer therapy and coaching exclusively via telehealth from my home office in Missoula, MT.
+I offer therapy and coaching exclusively via telehealth from my home office in Kalispell, MT.
 All sessions are conducted through a secure, HIPAA-compliant Zoom platform.
+I provide therapy to patients in Montana and Colorado.
+Coaching and consultation through The Anxiety Break are available nationwide.

 Details